 The industry made clear that these long-term guarantee measures were not sufficient to solve the problem but accepted that they could be improved in the two major review processes built into the Directive.
 At that time, Insurance Europe’s President, Sergio Balbinot, said “While the compromise reached between the institutions on Omnibus II is not the ideal solution the insurance industry would have wished for in terms of correctly reflecting insurers’ long-term business and low exposure to market volatility, we do believe it is a workable base from which to develop the technical details of the new regulatory regime.”

-One of the key technical areas in which Insurance Europe raised concerns during the Omnibus II negotiations and continues to support further improvement is the capital requirements for corporate bonds.
+One of the key technical areas in which Insurance Europe raised concerns during the Omnibus II negotiations and continues to support further improvement is the capital requirements for corporate bonds and loans.

 Insurer’s investment in corporate bonds

-Corporate bonds are important part of an insurer’s investment portfolio.
-At YE 2018, European insurers held 20.3%, or €2,200bn, of their aggregate investment portfolio in corporate bonds.
+Corporate bonds and loans are important part of an insurer’s investment portfolio.
+At YE 2018, European insurers held 20.3%, or €2,200bn, of their aggregate investment portfolio in corporate bonds and XY% in loans.

 Insurers make extensive use of corporate bonds and other fixed income instruments because they provide contractual payments which are known in advance.
 The fixed payments enable insurers to plan and match their cash inflows and outflows.
-The matching of cashflows in this way is part of a risk management strategy called asset-liability management (ALM) which is a practice widely used by insurers to reduce their investment risks.
+The matching of cashflows in this way is part of a risk management strategy called asset-liability management (ALM) which is a practice widely used by insurers.

-The ALM strategies used by insurers entail the sophisticated modelling of current and future investments to ensure that the investment returns are sufficient in both amount and timing to meet its future liabilities.
-Critically, as part of this approach the insurer will typically hold corporate bonds until maturity.
+The ALM strategies used by insurers entail the (sophisticated) modelling of current and future investments to ensure that the investment returns and loans.are sufficient in both amount and timing to meet its expected future liabilities.
+Critically, as part of this approach the insurer will typically hold corporate bonds for a longer duration subject to risk management assessment and risk–return considerations.

 Corporate bonds also often provide a higher yield than comparable government bonds or swaps to compensate the investor for the additional credit risk.
 The amount of additional yield available on a corporate bond is dependent on the credit worthiness of the issuer, the term to maturity of the bond and idiosyncratic features of the bond.
 The additional yield is known as the credit spread.